The trauma of separation from siblings and its lifelong effects are often overlooked.

 Siblings Together provides opportunities for planned, enjoyable, creative and high quality sibling contact, for children living in different care arrangements.

-Our Creative Connections programmes are developed for a variety of age groups creating positive experiences for all children in care, siblings too!.
-Such as our Annual Young Writers week held at the Arvon Foundation, Film Making at The Roundhouse, Drama Weeks at The Young Vic Theater some are specifically for the 16-25 yrs Careleaver's age group.
+Our Creative Connections programmes are developed for a variety of age groups creating positive experiences for all children in care, not just sibling groups.
+These programmes include our Annual Young Writers week held at the Arvon Foundation, Film Making at The Roundhouse, and Drama Weeks at The Young Vic Theatre and Questors Theatre.
+Some of our Creative Connection projects are specifically for the 16-25 year olds who are in the careleaver's age group.

 Through our work we also influence policy and practice on the issue of sibling family contact.

 We champion, build and strengthen relationships between brothers and sisters, aged 7 -18 years, separated by the care system.
 We use creative activities and skilled adult support to help the young people we work with in rebuilding their sibling relationships, supporting their broader social welfare and emotional well-being.

 Our role is to provide the guidance, structure, consistency and opportunities that children and young people should receive within a family but often lose when in care.
 We also partner with other organisations to influence the policy and practice of those working with looked-after children to encourage a focus on sibling contact.
 We are committed to working to address the needs of the four out of every five children in care living apart from at least one brother or sister.